 The Mayor’s Policy Council Toolkit is ideal for governments and NGOs seeking to grow their capacity through partnerships and collaboration.
 The Toolkit contains documents developed in 2015 by the City of Houston to establish its own 42-member multi-disciplinary task force to include healthcare providers and faith based organizations, known as the Houston Area Council on Human Trafficking (HAC-HT).
 Our work was previously aligned with the 4Ps outlined in the United Nations’ Palermo Protocol: Prevention, Protection, Prosecution, and Partnerships.
 Because the Mayor’s Office completed 93% of Phase One of the Strategic Plan and issued Phase Two by 2018, we needed new membership aligned with our new goals and overall municipal framework.
 We launched the next phase of HAC-HT in 2020 based on a working group structure that aligned with the strategies and tactics of the Strategic Plan leaving the 4P framework to regional law enforcement.

-The Toolkit’s contents are primarily drawn from when the then-existing Anti-Human Trafficking Task Force was restructured into HAC-HT.
-Materials also pre-date the appointment of the Special Advisor on Human Trafficking and Mayor Turner’s release of the City of Houston’s Anti-Human Trafficking Strategic Plan, which consolidated the City’s efforts.
-While HAC-HT has evolved since these materials were created, they can still be used by organizations to support their initial efforts in founding their own task force.
+The Toolkit’s beginning contents are drawn from when the then-existing Anti-Human Trafficking Task Force was restructured into HAC-HT in 2015.
+These materials pre-date the appointment of the Special Advisor on Human Trafficking and Mayor Turner’s release of the city’s Strategic Plan.
+Subsequent documents include our Member Agreement, By-Laws, and a PowerPoint outlining our working group-driven policy council.

 Included in the Task Force Toolkit are the following items: